-Listen to the local stories by KTXK reporter Sabrina McCormick that are featured during Morning Edition, Public Radio News Hour, and All Things Considered.
+Listen to the local stories by KTXK News Director and Reporter Sabrina McCormick that are featured during Morning Edition, Public Radio News Hour, and All Things Considered.

 Movie Review - Star Wars: The Force Awakens